-The fiber in pumpkin flesh can help normalize digestion.
-And that fiber can help your dog feel fuller from their normal dinner, so if you've got a dog that's always sniffing around for seconds, pumpkin may help them feel more satisfied after eating.
-Vitamin A is good for your dog's vision while Vitamin C can boost your dog's immune system the same way that it boosts yours.
-Many dog owners also suggest that adding pumpkin to a dog's diet improves their coat and skin, and that the oils in pumpkin seeds and skin can help normalize a dog's urinary health.
+The fiber in pumpkin flesh helps normalize digestion, which can make your dog feel fuller after their normal dinner.
+If you have a dog who's always sniffing around for seconds, pumpkin may help them feel more satisfied after eating.
+Vitamin A is good for your dog's vision, while vitamin C can boost your dog's immune system the same way that it boosts yours.
+Many dog owners also suggest that adding pumpkin to a dog's diet improves their coat and skin, and that the oils in pumpkin seeds can help normalize a dog's urinary health.

 Pumpkin is also good for dogs with diarrhea, as all that fiber can help slow things down in there.
 Similarly, that same fiber is good for constipated pups.
 However, if your dog's upset tummy continues, there may be other underlying causes, so schedule a visit with your vet to make sure everything's OK.